Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

 ## Introduction

 Welcome to our FPGA implementation of STOMP,
-This repositary is part consultancy Project with  intel  PSG Robotics Technology Group and Imperial College London.
+This repositary is a part of consultancy Project with  intel  PSG Robotics Technology Group and Imperial College London.
 The goal of the project was to study the suitability of motion planning algorithm like STOMP or CHOMP when implemented into FPGA.
-This repositary contain a complete.
+This repositary contains a complete Implementation of [**STOMP**](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5980280&tag=1)(Stochastic Trajectory Optimization for Motion Planning) on FPGA based on [**OneAPI**](https://www.intel.com/content/www/us/en/developer/tools/oneapi/data-parallel-c-plus-plus.html) of Intel, which is based on [SYCL](https://www.khronos.org/sycl/).

 For this project the  repositary a full FPGA devellopement testing the algorithm using ROS to
 <center>